wly2014/Records.jl/README.md

  ───────────────────────────────────────────────────────────────────
 ```

-Note that the result of `get_timer` should not be called from top-level in a
+Note that the result of `get_record` should not be called from top-level in a
 package that is getting precompiled since the retrieved timer will no longer be
 shared with other users getting a timer with the same name.
 Also, this function
 is not recommended to be used extensively by libraries as the namespace is